MintFlavor23/EverYoungMall/README.md

 </p>

 📖 Introduction
-YoungMall is a comprehensive e-commerce platform designed to showcase modern full-stack development practices.
+EverYoungMall is a comprehensive e-commerce platform designed to showcase modern full-stack development practices.
 Built with a microservices architecture, it demonstrates how to create a scalable online shopping system that can seamlessly transition from local development to cloud deployment.
 Key Features

 Product Management: Browse products by categories, search, and filter options